Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Methodology

 \subsection{Dataset}

 The dataset for Seq-DeepIPC was collected at Toyohashi University of Technology, Japan, over an extended campus route that includes both structured road surfaces and unstructured grassy areas.
 Compared to the original DeepIPC dataset (shorter loop, mainly road surfaces), the new dataset covers a larger perimeter and more diverse conditions, which better reflects the challenges of legged robot navigation.
+The summary of the dataset and sensor information can be seen on Table \ref{tab:dataset} while the sensor placement on the legged robot can be seen on Fig. \ref{fig:robotsensor}.
 A schematic of the experiment area is shown in Fig.~\ref{fig:route}.
 The area inside the red lines is the coverage area of the old DeepIPC dataset.
-Meanwhile, the area inside the blue lines is the extended coverage area used for all models in this experiment.
-The summary of the dataset information can be seen on Table \ref{tab:dataset} while the sensor placement on the legged robot can be seen on Fig. \ref{fig:robotsensor}.
+Meanwhile, the area inside the blue lines is the extended coverage area.

 In total, the dataset consists of 26 distinct trajectories, partitioned into 16 routes for training, 5 routes for validation, and 5 routes for testing.
-Each trajectory contains synchronized multimodal streams: \begin{itemize} \item RGB images $I^R_t$ and depth maps $I^D_t$ captured at 30~FPS, \item GNSS measurements $(\phi_t,\lambda_t)$ at 1~Hz, \item route point sequences $\mathcal{P}=\{(\phi^{(m)},\lambda^{(m)})\}$ that define the global path, \item expert control commands $u_t=(x,y,\theta)$ recorded from teleoperation of the legged robot, and \item estimated forward velocity $v_t$ computed from consecutive GNSS fixes: \end{itemize}
+Each trajectory contains synchronized multimodal streams: \begin{itemize} \item RGB images $I^R_t$ and depth maps $I^D_t$ captured at 30~FPS, \item GNSS measurements $(\phi_t,\lambda_t)$ at 1~Hz, \item route point sequences $\mathcal{P}=\{(\phi^{(m)},\lambda^{(m)})\}$ that define the global path, \item expert control commands $u_t=(x,y,\theta)$ recorded from teleoperation of the legged robot, and \item estimated forward velocity $v_t$ obtained directly from the GNSS receiver.
+Unlike velocity calculated via position differencing, the receiver estimates velocity using Doppler shift measurements, providing higher accuracy for the control policy input. \end{itemize}